ad-freiburg/esa2018-experiment/BLOGPOST.md

 **How effective were the various reviewing phases?**
 We have seen that the overlap for a fixed acceptance rate is a rather unreliable measure.
-I therefore also compared the *rankings* of the two PCs among those papers for which at least one reviewer considered acceptance.
+I therefore also compared the *rankings* of the two PCs among those papers which were at least considered for acceptance.
-Ranking similarity was computed via the Kendall tau correlation (1 for identical rankings, 0 for random rankings, -1 if one is the reverse of the other); see the website for details.<sup>2</sup>
+Ranking similarity was computed via the Kendall tau correlation (1 for identical rankings, 0 for random rankings, -1 if one is the reverse of the other).
+Again, see the website for details.<sup>2</sup>
 This similarity was 46% after Phase 1, 63% after Phase 2, and 58% after Phase 3, where the increase after Phase 1 is statistically significant (p = 0.02).
 This suggests that the per-paper discussions play an important role for objectifying paper scores, while any further discussions add little or nothing in that respect.